What Is a Guideline? Definition, Examples, and How It Differs From a Policy (2026)

 💡

-A guideline is a recommended way of doing something.
-It is meant to guide decisions, not strictly mandate behavior in every situation.
+Put simply: a guideline is a recommended way of doing something.
+It is meant to guide decisions, not mandate behavior in every situation.

 Why Organizations Use Guidelines